-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH of street and number.]
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 5 SINGLE 16 DATE OF DEATH MARRIED WIDOWED OF DIVORCED (Month) (Day) I HEREBY CERTIFY, that I attended deceased from 6 DATE OF BIRTH (Day) (Year) If LESS than 7 AGE l dayhrs or.....?
-8 OCCUPATION (a) Trade, profession, or particular kind of work..... (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACEyrs.....mos.....
-(City or town, State or foreign country) CONTRIBUTORY 10 NAME OF FATHERyrs.....mos......
-11 BIRTHPLACE RENTS OF FATHER (City or town, State or foreign country) 12 MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state OF MOTHER (1) Means of Injury; and (2) whether Accidental, Suicidal or Homicidal.
-18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, 13 BIRTHPLACE OF MOTHER or Recent Residents) (City or town, State or foreign country) 12 ours of death......yrs.....mos......ds.
-State.....yrs.....mos....
-Where was disease contracted if not at place of death?.....
+MISSOURI STATE BOARD OF HEALT BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village Primary Registration District No. [If death occurred in a hospital or institution, give its NAME instead of street and number.]
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 5 SINGLE 4 COLOR OR RACE 16 DATE OF DEATH 3 SEX MARRIED WIDOWED OR DIVORCED Write the word (Month) 6 DATE OF BIRTH 17 I HEREBY CERTIFY, that I attended deceased from (Month) (Day) (Year) 7 AGE If LESS than l day,.....hrs and that death occurred, on the date stated above, at. or......min.?
+8 OCCUPATION (a) Trade, profession, or particular kind of work. (b) General nature of industry business, or establishment in which employed (or employer) 9 BIRTHPLACE (City or town, State or foreign country) 10 NAME OF 11 BIRTHPLACE OF FATHER (City or town, State or foreign countre \State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal or Homicidal.
+18 LENGTH OF RESIDENCE (For Hospitals, Institutions, Transients, or Recent Residents) (City or town, State or foreign country) In the of death......yrs.....mos......ds.
+State.....vrs.
+Where was disease contracted if not at place of death?..... usual residence.....
+19 PLACE DATE OF BURIAL 15 20 UNDERTAKER ADDRESS Rogistrar